How much margin should builders be adding to their projects in 2024?

 And when a building company trims their builder’s margin to win a job, they can quite easily end up with no net profit at all.

-A 2022 study by the Association of Professional Builders revealed that over 75% of small home builders were operating on a net profit margin of 3% or less.
-Way closer to the typical margin for a commercial building company rather than a residential builder!
+Based on the research quoted above, there are still an alarming number of small home builders operating on a net profit margin of under 5%.
+That is way closer to the typical margin for a commercial building company rather than a residential builder!

 However, further analysis of the data revealed the reason why most independently owned residential building companies fail to charge the correct margin, it’s because they do not have the demand.